What is Data Visualization?

 Does this information not look much better than the labels and legends scattered across the pie chart.
 What is the use of a pie chart then?
 Visualizations are supposed to add value, they are agents of conclusions, they are supposed to make the data expose its secrets.
 But in this case, the pie chart does not fulfill its promise.

-Enter the Bar Chart
+Enter the Bar Chart of data visualization

 The leaner and much more elegant alternative to the pie chart is the bar chart, that is able to express all that the pie says and much more, without making a mess of labels and legends.